lellid/LediBackup/README.md

 - The original file is copied to the central content file.
 - A hardlinked is created, linking the central content file to the backup file.

+#### Advantages of secure backup mode
+- The contents of the file is always hashed, so there could be no error about the link to the file in the central content storage directory.
+Even if a program changed the content without changing the write time (which should be very seldom, the changed file will be backuped.
+- Because the file is opened and the contents read, the virus scanner will always have a look to the content, thus an alarm is raised when you try to backup a file that is malicious.

+#### Disadvantages of secure backup mode
+- Because the virus scanner is always having a look at the file contents, in most cases the backup speed is limited by the speed of the virus scanner.

 ### Fast backup mode

 Reading the file content and hashing the content are time consuming steps.